Eric Westhof: Research area

 Eric Westhof has extended his physico-chemical, structural and dynamic studies of RNAs to functional and evolutionary aspects, as well as to the prediction of strong and specific molecular interactions with molecules of therapeutic interest.
 The crystallographic structures of many complexes between aminoglycoside antibiotics and the site A of the 30S particle of eubacterial ribosomes clearly show the origin of the binding specificity and resistance induced by these aminoglycosides.
 Recently, with Marat and Gula Yusupov and their collaborators, a detailed understanding of decoding errors due to tautomeric forms of the pairs between G and U has been demonstrated.
 In parallel with Henri Grosjean, a new representation of the genetic code anchored in ribosome structures related to messenger RNA and transfer RNA and integrating the very numerous observations on the effects of changes in transfer RNAs is of great interest.

 Other articles based on the analysis of crystallographic and bioinformatic structures have generated a large number of citations.
 In 1984, Eric Westhof and Marc van Regenmortel's team demonstrated a correlation that proved to be central in immunochemistry: antigen epitopes generally have greater mobility than the less immunogenic regions of proteins.
 With Pascal Auffinger, the importance and specificity of halogen atom-mediated bonds in biological macromolecules and nucleic acids was established.
 Finally, with the Genolevures consortium, they annotated the non-coding RNAs of yeasts in addition to the coding genes and compared them between yeasts.

+RNA-Puzzles

+RNA-Puzzles was launched in 2011 as a collaborative, community-wide effort dedicated to advancing and improving RNA 3D structure prediction, modelled after the Critical Assessment of Protein Structure Prediction (CASP) competition for proteins.
+The initiative constituted the first collective, blind experiment in RNA three-dimensional structure prediction, with the goals of assessing the leading edge of RNA structure prediction techniques, comparing existing methods and tools, and evaluating their relative strengths, weaknesses and limitations in terms of sequence length and structural complexity.
+Westhof organised the RNA-Puzzles challenge over a period of more than fifteen years.

+The competition has run through multiple rounds: the first three prediction puzzles were published in 2012, with subsequent rounds (Round II, Round III and beyond) covering riboswitches, ribozymes and other RNA targets of increasing size and complexity.
+In CASP15, the first CASP exercise to include RNA structure modelling, the RNA-Puzzles team (Z. Miao and E. Westhof) co-assessed RNA structure predictions alongside assessors nominated by the CASP organizers.
+The two independent analyses produced a striking consensus in rankings and choice of top predictors, despite the use of distinct metrics and ranking schemes.
+Westhof also participated in the assessment of RNA-only targets in CASP16 (2024).